Butternut Squash Pasta Pie for Two

 For the Cheese Layer

-• 1/4 cup Mozzarella cheese shredded
+• 1/4 cup Mozzarella cheese, shredded

-• 2 tablespoons Parmesan cheese grated
+• 2 tablespoons Parmigiano Reggiano cheese, grated

 • parsley